archo5/dato-format/README.md

 - they can change over time in ways difficult to anticipate
 - they may need to contain big blobs of data that should not be parsed or copied several times
 - they are read more often than written (e.g. read-only compiled assets stored in an application)
+- they contain a large amount of floating point numbers

 ... then those files would very likely benefit from using this format.

+## When shouldn't I use this format?

+Apart from the obvious (e.g. downsides of a binary format) don't use it if:

+- you need the smallest file size or bandwidth usage
+	- (it allows hand-optimizing heavy reuse but will compress relatively poorly and create high structural overhead compared to other formats)
+	- This includes most use cases where files are constantly sent over the network.
+- your data is structure-heavy instead of data-heavy
+	- While this format can easily store lots of numbers fairly efficiently, it will not be as efficient if there are lots of generic arrays and objects instead.

+Some tradeoffs however may be explored in the future (including finding ways to make the format more friendly to compression, possibly at the cost of a short pre-pass).

 ## Which configuration of the format should I use?